calsim113/Microsoft_AZ204/notes.md

         - Avoid sending request for some time
         - When the circuit is opened, no request is sent until it is closed again

+#### Microsoft Learn

+##### Capture and view page load times in your Azure web app with Application Insights

+Application Insights is an Azure service that helps you to monitor the performance and behavior of web applications.
+Each Application Insights resource you create is a repository for application telemetry data.
+There are two ways to configure your app to send data to Application Insights:
+- Runtime instrumentation: Runtime instrumentation captures telemetry without requiring you to change the web app's source code.
+You can quickly enable this turnkey solution from the Azure portal when you first create your web app or anytime afterwards.
+- Build-time instrumentation.
+With this method, developers add a server-side SDK to the web app's code.
+For example, in an ASP.NET Core app, a developer could reference a NuGet package to access the SDK.

+You can enable client-side instrumentation for an app by including a standard Application Insights JavaScript library in pages delivered to your app's users.
+Client-side instrumentation captures information about the user experience of the app, including page load times, details of browser exceptions, and performance data about AJAX calls.

+There are several tools you can use to display that data:
+- The Azure portal.
+- Power BI.
+- Visual Studio.
+- Custom tools.

+When you enable runtime instrumentation in a web app, a link appears in the Azure portal that takes you from the web app resource to the Application Insights resource that receives the data.
+Another way to view the Application Insights dashboard is to select Dashboard from the Azure portal menu.

+When you make changes to a dashboard in Azure, other dashboard users won't see the changes until you publish them.

+##### Monitor performance of virtual machines by using Azure Monitor VM Insights

+Azure Monitor Logs collects and organizes log data generated from Azure resources.
+Log data is stored in a Log Analytics workspace.
+Data living in the workspace can be queried for trend analysis, reporting, and alerting.
+Some examples of data captured include Windows event logs, Heartbeat logs, performance data, and Syslogs.

+Azure Monitor VM Insights is a feature of Azure Monitor that relies on Azure Monitor Logs.
+Think of Azure Monitor VM Insights as a feature that provides a predefined, curated monitoring experience, with little configuration required.
+Azure Monitor VM Insights use a table named InsightsMetrics.

+There are a few different resources and services that complete the native monitoring toolkit in Azure.
+Azure Monitor becomes the service at the top, which spans across all monitoring tools, while everything else lives underneath.
+The service collects and analyzes data generated from Azure resources.
+Azure Monitor captures monitoring data from the following sources:
+- Application
+- Guest OS
+- Azure resources
+- Azure subscriptions
+- Azure tenant

+Data collected by Azure Monitor is composed of metrics in Azure Monitor Metrics and logs in Azure Monitor Logs.
+Azure Monitor Metrics are lightweight numerical values stored in a time-series database that can be used for near real time alerting.
+Some examples of metrics captured include IOPS percentages and CPU cycles.

+As we covered earlier, Azure Monitor Logs collects and organizes log data from Azure resources.
+The major difference between Azure Monitor Metrics and Azure Monitor Logs is the structure of data generated.
+Azure Monitor Metrics only store numeric data using a specific structure.
+Azure Monitor Logs can store Azure Monitor Metrics data and various other data types, each using their own structure.

+In addition to logs and metrics, Azure resources also emit Azure platform logs, which are collected by Azure Monitor.
+Platform logs provide comprehensive diagnostic and auditing information for Azure resources and the underlying Azure platform.
+Platform logs are resource logs (formerly known as diagnostic logs), activity logs, and Azure Active Directory logs

 ## 5 Connect to and consume Azure services and third-party services (15-20%)